 Our fourth through eighth grade classes experience learning beyond the walls of our school.

-Fourth graders venture to Yosemite where they take part in a California Gold Rush simulation.
+Fourth graders venture to the Sierras where they take part in a California Gold Rush simulation.
 Fifth graders travel down the coast of California where they explore marine life.
-Sixth graders learn about local habitats and the California forests while seventh graders participate in an outdoor education trip centered on their seventh grade tzedakah (social justice) leadership project.
+Sixth graders learn about local habitats and the California forests while seventh graders participate in a cultural trip to the Oregon Shakespeare Festival in Ashland, Oregon.
 Eighth graders culminate their years at Brandeis Marin with a two-week trip to Israel.